Welcome to Bethany Class!

 Go to the Bethany Homework Tab to see the expectations of homework in Year 4 as well as the latest weekly homework.

-This term our topic is ….
-The Romans!
+This term our topic is the Ancient Maya Civilisation!

 Questions you could ask your child about their topic this term:

-- What do you know about the Roman Army?
+- How do we know about the Maya?

 Topic Vocabulary we will learn this term:

 I hope this has given you an insight into Year 4 but if you have any other questions or concerns please get in touch.

 Ways You Can Support Your Child’s Learning at Home

 The children are taught to use the continuous cursive handwriting style.
 They will learn the correct formation of each letter in class.
 This link shows animations for each letter, as taught in class: https://www.teachhandwriting.co.uk/continuous-cursive-beginners-choice-3.html

 For English, the single most important thing that you can do is to hear your child read.
 Good readers make good writers because they are exposed to a greater variety of vocabulary, syntax, grammar and style.